SAFE-Stack/docs/docs/recipes/developing-and-testing/testing-the-client.md

 <img src="../../../img/mocha-results.png"/>

 > This command builds and runs the Server test project too.
-If you want to run the Client tests alone, you can simply navigate to the Client directory and launch the test server using `npm run test:live`, which executes a command stored in `package.json`.
+If you want to run the Client tests alone, you can simply launch the test server using `npm run test:live`, which executes a command stored in `package.json`.

 ## **I'm using the minimal template**